Isle of Wight Guru

 • Ryde Pier Head ("the wet end of the pier" as my mother calls it)

-• Ryde Esplanade (seafront hotels, sandy beach, swimming pool, playgrounds)
+• Ryde Esplanade (a fairly large seaside town with seafront hotels, a sandy beach, swimming pool and playgrounds)

 • Ryde St John's Road (residential area)

-• Smallbrook Junction (not much here but it's used to link up with the Isle of Wight Steam Railway)
+• Smallbrook Junction (not much here but it links up with the Isle of Wight Steam Railway, which is based at Havenstreet)

 • Brading (residential area with some historic buildings)

-• Lake (mostly residential area, but it has a Premier Inn and a nice sandy beach)
+• Lake (mostly a residential area, but it has a Premier Inn and a nice sandy beach)

-• Shanklin (sandy beaches, seafront restaurants, thatched old village, historic chine, amusements)
+• Shanklin (traditional resort with sandy beaches, seafront restaurants, a thatched old village, historic chine and amusements)

 Isle of Wight steam train at Havenstreet